daattali/ddpcr/README.md

 The first 4 clusters we've seen before, as they are common to all plate types.
-Droplets in the *HEX+FAM+* cluster are considered *POSITIVE*, while dropets in the *FAM+* cluster are considered *NEGATIVE* since they are *HEX-*.
+Droplets in the *HEX+FAM+* cluster are considered *POSITIVE*, while droplets in the *FAM+* cluster are considered *NEGATIVE* since they are *HEX-*.
 Any droplets that are not empty but don't emit enough fluorescent intensity to be in the *POSITIVE* or *NEGATIVE* clusters are considered *RAIN*.